-Master of Arts Science Education (Chemistry, 5-12)
+Master of Arts, Science Education (Secondary Chemistry)

 The M.A. in Science Education, Chemistry program prepares a student to receive a Chemistry 6-12 certification in the state of Tennessee.
 Click here for additional details about Tennessee licensure requirements.

 Who the Program is For:

 - Licensed teachers with a bachelor’s degree who wish to earn a certification in chemistry as well as a master’s degree.

 - Individuals who can typically spend 15 or more hours per week on their studies.

 This program will be flexible and adaptable to your schedule.
 Click here to learn how this program works.

 We developed our online chemistry education program with significant input from experts and educational leaders who serve on our Education Program Council.
 You’ll become an expert in all areas of study required to earn your Master of Arts in Science Education (Secondary Chemistry).
 The program requires a total of 34 competency units (CUs), our equivalent to the traditional credit hour.
 The M.A. in Science Education (Secondary Chemistry) is nationally recognized by the National Science Teachers Association (NSTA).